Preventing falls at home.

 In the bathroom use a non-slip mat in the bath or shower and consider installing grab rails for extra support.

-#9 Try not to ‘shuffly’ walk
+Try not to 'shuffly' walk

 It's easy to get into the habit of not lifting your feet as high as you used to when walking but it increases your chance of tripping.
 Also, don't walk in socks or tights on hard floors as they can be very slippery.

-#10 Do regular strengthening and balance exercises
+Do regular strengthening and balance exercises

 As you get older, your muscle strength and balance reduces, which can lead to a fall.
-Exercise can reduce your risk of a fall by maintaining strong muscles and bones, which in turn will help your balance.
-Check out our blog on exercising at home for lots of different exercises to try.
+Exercise aids greatly when preventing falls at home by maintaining strong muscles and bones, which in turn will help your balance.
+Check out our blog on

 What to do next…

-You can request a home hazard assessment for you or someone you’re worried about.
+for you or someone you're worried about.
 Just ask your GP what is available locally, usually from your Occupational Therapy Service, local council or Fire and Rescue Service.

 Saga, in association with Chartered Society of Physiotherapy have created this handing Get up and go guide to staying steady.
 It has lots of useful information including a checklist of your risk of a fall, how to reduce your risk, how to fall-proof your home and 6 exercises for strength and balance.